 At The Eaves you will see that many different types of therapists are working with clients.
 We are fortunate to have therapists of different modalities, different sexes, and experienced in most fields of therapy.
-To help find your practitioner please see ‘5 easy steps’ above or give us a call on 01483 917000.
+To help find your Practitioner please call on 01483 917000.

-Counselling and Psychotherapy is probably one of the better known types of face to face therapy.
-Your practitioner will be trained to a high level and be full members , and answerable to, their governing body, most likely the BACP.
-All of our therapists have their governing body listed on their own Eaves profile page and you will be able to view their qualifications on that regulatory body’s website as well as The Eaves website.
+Counselling and Psychotherapy is probably one of the better-known types of face-to-face therapy.
+Your practitioner will be trained to a high level and be a full member of, and answerable to, their governing body – most likely BACP or BPS.
+All of our therapists have their governing body and relevant qualifications listed on their own Eaves profile page.

-Counsellors and psychologists can be trained ‘Humanistically’ or ‘Psychodynamically’.
-You are likely to see many of our counsellors describe themselves as ‘Integrated’ which means they are trained in, or have done further training in, different types of therapy to enable them to tailor their therapy to you as an individual or couple.
+Counsellors and Psychologists can be trained ‘Humanistically’ or ‘Psychodynamically’.
+You are likely to see many of our Counsellors describe themselves as ‘Integrative’ which means they are trained in or have done further training in, different types of therapy to enable them to tailor their therapy to you as an individual or couple.

 Psychology is the scientific study of your mind and behaviours from communication and memory to thought and emotion.
-Psychology is a multifaceted discipline and includes many sub-fields of study such areas as human development, sports, health, clinical, social behavior and cognitive processes.
-Our psychologists are likely to be Clinical or Counselling Psychologists and many have unique training in areas such as DBT, ACT, EMDR to name a few.
+It is a multifaceted discipline and includes many sub-fields of study such areas as human development, sports, health, clinical, social behaviour and cognitive processes.
+Our psychologists are likely to be Clinical or Counselling Psychologists and many have unique training in areas such as DBT, ACT and EMDR to name a few.

-To help find your Psychologist please click below or call us on 01483 917000 to discuss your needs.
+To help find your Psychologist please call us on 01483 917000 to discuss your needs.

-When people feel anxious, worried or distressed we can often fall into patterns of thinking and responding which can actually worsen how we feel.
-CBT works to help us notice and change problematic and negative thinking styles or unhelpful behaviour patterns so we can start to feel better.
+When people feel anxious, worried or distressed we can often fall into patterns which can actually worsen how we feel.
+Behavioural Therapies work to help us notice negative thinking styles or unhelpful behaviour patterns so we can alter these and start to feel better.
 Your CBT therapist will have lots of strategies that can help you in the here and now.

 CBT has a good evidence base of producing positive results for a wide range of mental health problems in adults, older adults, children and young people.

-To help find your CBT practitioner please click below or call us on 01483 917000 to discuss your needs.
+To help find your CBT Practitioner please call us on 01483 917000 to discuss your needs.

-At The Eaves we understand that everyone is an individual and what works for one person, might not work for another and therefore different therapies are needed.
+At The Eaves we understand that everyone is an individual and what works for one person, might not work for another.
+Therefore different therapies are needed.
 The therapies we offer generally fall into three categories.
-These are behavioural therapies, which focus on thoughts and behaviours (such as CBT, ACT and DBS), psychoanalytical and psychodynamic therapies, which focus on the unconscious and patterns that have evolved from childhood which may effect relationships, and humanistic therapies, which focus on the ‘here and now’ of our lives (such as Person Centred or Gestalt).
-This is by no means a definitive list and many practitioners at The Eaves are trained in several types of therapies and will tailor your therapy to suit you.
+These are Behavioural therapies, which focus on thoughts and behaviours (such as CBT, ACT and DBS), Psychoanalytical and Psychodynamic therapies, which focus on the unconscious and patterns that have evolved from childhood which may effect relationships, and Humanistic therapies, which focus on the ‘here and now’ of our lives (such as Person Centred or Gestalt).
+This is by no means a definitive list.
+Many practitioners at The Eaves are trained in several types of therapies and will tailor your therapy to suit you.

-Sometimes a friend, partner or colleague might suggest you would benefit from talking to someone or you might feel that you want to work through some difficulties.
-Talking to someone that doesn’t know you and in confidence can help you make sense of the world again.
+Sometimes a friend, partner or colleague might suggest you would benefit from talking to someone.
+You might feel that you want to work through some difficulties.
+Talking to someone that doesn’t know you, in confidence, can help you make sense of the world again.
 This different perspective can help you understand relationships and behaviours in a depth that you may not have got to on your own.
-A therapist can help you find better ways of coping and allowing you to live a better life.
+A therapist can help you find better ways of coping and allow you to live a better life.

-All Eaves affiliates undergo an initial interview and have to be trained to a minimum standard.
-Only affiliates who are qualified, registered with their professional governing body, and insured get to be part of the team of professionals at The Eaves.
+All Eaves Practitioners undergo an initial interview and have to be trained to a minimum standard.
+Only Practitioners who are qualified, registered with their professional governing body, and insured are allowed to be part of the team of professionals at The Eaves.
 From the very beginning we decided to adhere to a strict policy of professionalism which still holds true today.
 By choosing a therapist registered with a professional body you can be reassured that they have met the standards of training and experience required by that organisation.

 Each session will usually last 50 minutes but this is often flexible and should be discussed and agreed with your therapist before attending the first session.

-Many therapists offer weekly sessions however, this can vary depending on the type of therapy and your own personal requirements and should be discussed and agreed with your chosen therapist.
+Many therapists offer weekly sessions, however this can vary depending on the type of therapy and your own personal requirements.
+This should be discussed and agreed with your chosen therapist.

-All Eaves affiliates are private therapists and will charge for sessions.
-You can find out how much each charges by having a look at their individual profile page or contacting them directly.
-Many of our Eaves affiliates are approved by private healthcare organisations, please call us to check.
-Typically Psychology is more expensive than individual counselling and couples work and family therapy will be more.
+All Eaves Practitioners are private therapists and will charge for sessions.
+You can find out how much each therapist charges by having a look at their individual profile page or contacting them directly.
+Many of our Eaves Practitioners are approved by private healthcare organisations, please call us to check.
+Typically Psychology is more expensive than individual Counselling.
+Couples work and family therapy will also cost more.
 We have a wide range of specialisms at The Eaves which will have involved extra training and these may also mean an additional charge.
-We do have therapists willing to take a free initial consultation and we also work for the NHS (you can refer yourself via www.mindmattersnhs.co.uk, click on Self Refer) and we have student counsellors offering low cost therapy, please call for more details.
+We do have therapists willing to take a free initial consultation and we have student Counsellors offering low cost therapy, please call for more details.

 We have developed a unique search engine to help you find the right therapist at the right location at a time to suit you.
 If you still aren’t sure then call any of our numbers to speak to one of our team who will talk to you about your needs and help you to make contact with your therapist.